Last updated: 23 July 2020

 Waiving of licence fees and deferral of taxes and duties

 The State Government is waiving a range of business licences, including those for building services, plumbers and electricians.

 If your business is impacted by the pandemic, you can also apply for interest free payment arrangements and for late payment penalties to be waived for a range of taxes and duties, including transfer duty, landholder duty or land tax.

 National Cabinet agreed to a temporary moratorium on evictions over the next six months for commercial and residential tenancies in financial distress who are unable to meet their commitments due to the impact of coronavirus.
 Commercial tenants, landlords and financial institutions are encouraged to work together to find a way through this period to ensure businesses can hibernate through this difficult time.
 Read our new commercial tenancy legislative changes overview for more information.

 SME Guarantee Scheme

-The Australian Government will provide a guarantee of 50 per cent to small and medium enterprise (SME) lenders for new unsecured loans to be used for working capital for small to medium businesses, so you can access additional funding to help support them through the upcoming months.
-Details of this scheme will be announced during April and will apply to new loans made by participating lenders until 30 September 2020.
+Phase 1: The Australian Government will provide a guarantee of 50 per cent to small and medium enterprise (SME) lenders for new unsecured loans to be used for working capital for small to medium businesses, so you can access additional funding to help support them through the upcoming months.
+Under this first phase, businesses can borrow up to $250,000 for a period of three years.

 Instant asset write-off